Updated: Feb 26

-My boyfriend and I are lucky enough to have a flat near Rosas, a beautiful seaside town on the Costa Brava, about two hours north of Barcelona.
-There are many places to visit on the Costa Brava and one of my favourite ways to explore is by walking.
+Ismaïl and I are lucky enough to have a flat near Rosas, a beautiful seaside town on the Costa Brava, about two hours north of Barcelona.
+There are many must-see places of interest in Costa Brava and one of my favourite ways to explore is by walking.
 The Costa Brava offers many paths that run along the Mediterranean coast.
 These walks allow you to enjoy exceptional views, admire beautiful nature, discover small coves and beaches and visit cute fishing villages.

 Walk along the coast to Cala Rostella Beach